 Can You See a Recession Coming?

 To understand how one can predict a recession, it is important to go into the details of why recessions occur.
 Recessions are often unpredictable.
-The financial market is a patchwork of thousands of spending behaviours, not all of which are one hundred percent rational.
+The financial market is a patchwork of thousands of spending behaviors, not all of which are one hundred percent rational.

-Financial analysts are often blindsided by recessions, because they generally tend to be preceded by periods of sustained economic growth.
+Financial analysts are often blindsided by recessions because they generally tend to be preceded by periods of sustained economic growth.